Facebook Campaign Strategy for Paid and Organic

 Organic Facebook Campaign Strategy

 We know it won’t be news to you that when you’re running for office, there’s never enough time in the day—especially the closer you get to Election Day.
-For this reason, it’s a best practice to create a social media calendar at the start of your campaign that outlines what you will be talking about generally on the campaign’s social media each week.
+For this reason, it’s a best practice to create a content calendar at the start of your campaign that outlines what you will be talking about on the campaign and all its communication channels each week.

 Writing Content: Posting with a Purpose